Page

 chapters, and number of figures.

-slightly longer, averaging 360 pages, and the Sense of Gravity series being
+slightly longer, averaging 360 pages, and the Artificial Intelligence series being

 number of figures has the largest variation, ranging from 1 to 20 per novel;